shoui520/shoui520.github.io/docs/monolingual.md

 **The truth:** “Dictionary vocabulary” = words you don’t know because you don’t read enough.

 Hey shoui, are you also going to say that 体言 and 終止形 are also “common words”?
 Yes.
 You are only asking me this because you looked up “を” and other particles in the monolingual dictionary.
 They appeared because you asked them to.
 They are linguistic words so they need to be used to explain grammar, that’s it.
 Where else do you hear stuff like “passive form” and “nominalization” outside of language learning websites?
 Exactly.
 99% of dictionary definitions don’t use that linguistic jargon, except for maybe 打ち消し (I’ve heard this in anime by the way so you need to know it).
 I’ve seen 終止形 used in a Twitter account that posts about Japanese grammar/linguistics by the way, so it is common when you look at Japanese grammar in Japanese :wink:
+There is no such thing as dictionary vocabulary, you are only seeing words such as 山岳, 器量 etc. because you asked them to. どうせ these are common words anyway.

 ### Using Morphman to assist the monolingual transition
 No.